jeremyButtler/find--Co-infections/README.md

 Find co-infections can build consensuses using an inbuilt consensus builder, with Racon, or Medaka.
 It can also polish the consensus from one consensus building method with another method.
-The first consensus, is always built using the inbuilt consensus builder.
+The first consensus, is built using the inbuilt consensus builder (this can be turned off).
 This consensus is can be polished with four rounds of Racon or Medaka_consensus, when Racon is not used.
 The consensus built or polished by Racon is then polished by Medaka_consensus if Medaka is being used.
 I do not think Medaka can use a fastq file as a reference, so you should plan on at least using Racon or the inbuilt consensus builder with Medaka.